microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ## Skipping uninteresting code (node, chrome)

-VS Code Node.js debugging has a feature to avoid code that you don't want to step through (AKA 'Just my Code').
+VS Code Node.js debugging has a feature to avoid code that you don't want to step through (AKA 'Just My Code').
 This feature can be enabled with the `skipFiles` attribute in your launch configuration. `skipFiles` is an array of glob patterns for script paths to skip.

 For example using: